786sufi/99007868-Bike-Rental-System/1_Requirements/readme.md

 | LR06| HLR04| Stock must be updated after returning the bike |
 | LR07| HLR05| Thank you message after exiting|

+# 5Ws and 1Hs

+# WHAT
+- System to provide bikes for renting

+# WHY
+- Provides bikes for renting to those who don't own bikes

+# WHERE
+- Can be used in demanding situations and for use of tourists and visitors

+# WHO
+- Renatl agency owners can easily implement this system and use it

+# HOW
+- by managing the users demand and through administrative use